2e0byo/blog/content/post/carpentry/workbench.md

 the ability to pause, zoom, replay, and see _exactly_ how to position your hands and body when paring with a chisel, for example, is worth any amount of textbooks.

+Notably:

+- it's made from pine.
+Pine, apparently, has the advantages (besides being cheap) of gripping better, being lighter, and not mattering.
+So you can put a nail in it to hold a workpiece in place and not worry.
+- stability comes not from weight, but from the massive (6") front apron and its dovetails
+- the front dovetails are made with a gap (about 1/16") to allow for movement in the timber.
+(This makes sense as the notched edge is what provides the bracing, and the apron will get deeper rather than longer with moisture).

 That said I’ve changed a few things.
 I have a small shed, so the bench had to be small---6’ in length, not the enormous 12’ of that